GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 If we are able to make good progress on Projects 1, 2 and 3, we will have all the key ingredients we need to attempt an AlphaZero training loop.
 I think we will likely need a couple of additional things:
-1. sufficient compute,
+1. sufficient compute, and
 2. some expertise in deep reinforcement learning.

 I say this as an non-expert in reinforcement learning.
 If this is your first reinforcement learning project, you might have a hard time.
 Is it a coincidence that it was again David Silver and DeepMind that achieved the AlphaProof result, even though in theory anyone could have applied AlphaZero to the problem of mathematical theorem proving?
 I think part of it was that they strongly believed in their approach; but another big part of it is that their expertise and experience in reinforcement learning allows them to actually carry it out, overcoming any obstacles that arise on the way.

-Nevertheless I believe some in the open source community are well-equipped to attempt this.
+Nevertheless, I believe some in the open source community are well-equipped to attempt this.
 For example an academic lab with some experience in reinforcement learning and access to some compute.